Can your Period Trigger IBS?

 Changes in hormones involved in your menstrual cycle are linked to worsening symptoms in your gastrointestinal (GI) tract.
 But why?

-One reason is that there are hormone receptors throughout your body, including your GI tract, which means hormones can stimulate your gut.
+One reason is that there are hormone receptors throughout your body, including your GI tract2, which means hormones can stimulate your gut.
 There are several ways this can exacerbate IBS symptoms.

 Menstrual Cycle Hormones

-Let’s start with a quick overview of your menstrual cycle before we explore the various ways it can affect your IBS symptoms.
+Let’s start with a quick overview of your menstrual cycle3 before we explore the various ways it can affect your IBS symptoms.

 The primary sex hormones involved are estrogen and progesterone.
 Your cycle begins on the first day of your period.
 During the first half, the follicular phase, estrogen rises to help thicken your uterine lining in preparation for egg release and to help with the ovulation process.